dfwcnj/insidertrading/README.md

-This package chooses the largest dollar transactions in the SEC form345 file and reports transactions where the stock price rose, in case of an acquisition, or fell, in case of a disposal, over a certain percentage dugine the following week.
+This package chooses the largest dollar transactions in the SEC form345 file and reports transactions where the stock price rose, in case of an acquisition, or fell, in case of a disposal, over a certain percentage during the following week.

 THIS DOES NOT CLAIM THAT ANY OF THESE TRANSACTIONS ARE ILLEGAL.

 It merely reports that the stock moved by some threshold after the transaction.
-It could be because of coincidence, because the stock is unusually volatile, or some other innocuous reason.
+It could be because of personal reasons, coincidence, because the stock is unusually volatile, or some other innocuous reason.

 If you do not provide a --yq argument, the command determins the last quarter from the current date and uses that